machineslearnoliver/2d-segmentor/README.md

 # 2d-segmentor
-Pre-built angular frontend served by a Flask backend Please use the 256x256 gradient png that was supplied - other image sizes are currently unsuported.
+Pre-built angular frontend served by a Flask backend.

+Please use the 256x256 gradient png that was supplied.
+Other image sizes are currently unsuported.

 ### Usage